seryafarma/Weather/README.md

 > 60 calls/minute
 > 1,000,000 calls/month

-We call 1 call a minute = 1440 calls a day = 43200 calls a month.
+If we call 1 call a minute = 1440 calls a day = 43200 calls a month.
 However since the weather doesn't change that much, this can be lowered to a call every 5 minutes.

+This project calls once every 5 minutes for the current weather.